Double (association football): Malta

 In Malta, six teams have won the Double of the Maltese Premier League and the Maltese FA Trophy.

 Moldova

-Sheriff Tiraspol were only founded in 1997, but have come to dominate the Moldovan game, winning every title from 2001 to 2010 inclusive.
-Seven of these were double wins (Moldovan National Division and Moldovan Cup).
-Sheriff, however, have never won the Moldovan Super Cup in any of their Double-winning years, though one reason for this was the Super Cup was not played in 2009 and 2010.
-One other club, Zimbru Chișinău, has won the double, in 1998.
+In Moldova, three teams have won the Double of the Moldovan Super Liga and Moldovan Cup.

 Montenegro

 In Montenegro, only two teams have won the Double of the Montenegrin First League and the Montenegrin Cup.

 Netherlands

 In the Netherlands, six teams have won the Double of the Eredivisie and the KNVB Cup.

 Note: Ajax's 1972 Double were part of the club's Treble which also included their European Cup victory.

 Note: PSV's 1988 Double were part of the club's Treble which also included their European Cup victory.

 Northern Ireland

 In Northern Ireland, seven teams have won the Double of the Irish League/Premier League/Premiership and the Irish Cup.

 North Macedonia

 In North Macedonia, five teams have won the Double of the Macedonian First Football League and the Macedonian Football Cup.